WHAS Crusade for Children History

 Indiana agencies received $56,326.83

 A $90,000 grant given to establish a heart lab at Children’s Hospital was the largest single grant ever given by the Crusade at this point.
-The grant was used to purchase a heart machine to treat special needs children.
+The grant was used to purchase a heart machine to treat children with special needs.

 1965